 Doing so will serve to add just enough to the total measurement to throw it off.
 Thus, your t shirt or suit won’t fit as well as it should.

 If you are the one measuring your chest width, it’s best to start one end of the tape in the center of your chest.
 This will make it a lot easier to see your chest size measurement in the mirror.

 When you wrap the tape measure around your torso, you want to record the number on the tape that meets the starting point of the tape.
 Remember, you need to keep the tape straight, taut, and level at all times.
 Measure your chest size from armpit to armpit.

 The number you record is your chest measurement.
 So if you wrap the tape around your torso and the number 48 on the tape touches the starting point of the tape, your chest size is 48 inches.

 Step 7: Reminders on How to Measure Chest Size

 When recording your measurement, avoid looking down at the tape.
 Rather, you want to view it from the mirror.
 Tilting your head down to look can cause the tape to slip ever so slightly, throwing off your measurement.

 If you want your garment to fit loosely, be sure to add two inches to your measurement.
 Using the example above, your measurement would be 50 inches rather than 48.

 When buying clothing, it’s important to round up your number.
 So if you measured your chest size at 47 7/8 inches, you would round up to 48, not 47.

-Now you know how to measure your chest!
+Now you know how to measure your chest width!
 Don’t be afraid to ask for assistance, as you will get a precise measurement without accidental slipping.
-And when you have the best measurement, your clothing will look and feel great!
+And when you have the best chest and waist measurement, your clothing will look and feel great!